Data Analysis with AI

 Thanks

 Thanks: Developed mostly by me, Gábor Békés Thanks a million to the two wonderful human RAs, Ms Zsuzsanna Vadle and Mr Kenneth Colombe, both Phd students.
-Thanks to Claude.ai that did a great deal of help in creating the simulated dataset.
-ChatGPT and Claude.ai helped create the slideshows and educated me on NLP.
-This is a beatiful example of collaboration with great young people while heavily benefiting from advanced AI.
+Also thanks to Adam Víg, long term collaborator now at Google.
+Thanks to Claude and ChatGPT to craft pages, improve consistency, create the simulated dataset.
+They helped create the slideshows and educated me on a bunch of topics like reinforcement learning or NLP.
+This is a beautiful example of collaboration with great young people while heavily benefiting from advanced AI.
+Thanks for Quarto – it was all drafted and written in Quarto and Rstudio by Posit.
+Plus all the love from Github.

 Thanks for CEU’s teaching grant that allowed me pay people and AI.